-Jan 25: Sustainability Salon on Empowering Citizens to Speak Out
+Jan 25: Sustainability Salon Empowering Us to Speak Out and Weigh In

-Most folks have opinions about what our governments do, and how.
-Getting out onto the streets is sometimes necessary (like now!), and has certainly been vital to a great deal of systemic change, but there are also mechanisms built into government that enable regular people to weigh in on public policy at the local, state, and federal levels; I've often included such opportunities in my "other events and whatnot" listings in these announcements.
-For the 168th Sustainability Salon -- marking 14 years!! -- we'll talk about making public comments, and will feature current issues, past victories, and tools for your toolbox.
+Most folks have opinions about what our government does, and how.
+Getting out onto the streets is sometimes necessary (like now!), and has certainly been vital to a great deal of systemic change over the centuries, but there are also mechanisms built into government that enable regular people to weigh in on public policy at the local, state, and federal levels; I've often included such opportunities in my "other events and whatnot" listings in these salon announcements.
+And since public opinion can sway policymakers, influencing our fellow citizens by stating cogent arguments in the media is also important.
+For the 168th Sustainability Salon -- marking 14 years!! -- we'll talk mostly about writing letters and making public comments, and will feature current issues, past victories, and tools for your toolbox.
 We'll be on Zoom.

-We'll also talk about some other current opportunities for public comment, and hope that you'll put all this information to use by writing your own letters and comments now and in the times to come!
+We'll also talk about some other current opportunities for public comment (like the possible dismantling of NCAR, below in the Other section), and hope that you'll put all this information to use by writing your own letters and comments now and in the turbulent times to come (and call, and rally, and march)!

 As always, you can find the latest here on MarensList.